-WE MAINTAIN STRONG COMPENSATION AND CORPORATE GOVERNANCE PRACTICES:

-Over the years we have continued to enhance our compensation and corporate governance practices:

-- Use ROIC as a key performance metric: We replaced Economic Profit with ROIC to more clearly measure how effectively we are using our capital. - Return to 3-year performance period for performance share units: We returned to a 3-year performance period for performance share units to better align the interests of executive officers with long-term shareholder value. - Further expanded use of performance-based equity: We modified our long-term incentive program to increase our use of performance share units to represent over 60% of long-term equity grants. - Elimination of classified board: We eliminated our classified board structure and hold annual elections of directors. - Strengthened role of lead director: We eliminated a practice in which we rotated our lead director annually.
+WE MAINTAIN STRONG COMPENSATION AND CORPORATE GOVERNANCE PRACTICES: Over the years we have continued to enhance our compensation and corporate governance practices: Use ROIC as a key performance metric: We replaced Economic Profit with ROIC to more clearly measure / how effectively we are using our capital.
+Return to 3-year performance period for performance share units: We returned to a 3-year performance period for performance share units to better align the interests of executive officers with long-term shareholder value.
+Further expanded use of performance-based equity: We modified our long-term incentive program to increase our use of performance share units to represent approximately 60% of long-term equity grants.
+Elimination of classified board: We eliminated our classified board structure and hold annual elections of directors.
+Strengthened role of lead director: We eliminated a practice in which we rotated our lead director annually.
 Today, our board appoints a lead director with the intent that the individual will serve for at least three years.
-The roles and responsibilities of the lead director have been clarified, and the lead director receives additional compensation for serving in this role. - Adoption of clawback policy: Even though the SEC has not adopted final rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act regarding clawback requirements, we believe it is an important feature of an executive compensation program.
-Under our clawback policy, if the Committee determines an employee engaged in intentional misconduct that causes a financial restatement, it may revoke any outstanding awards, including cash incentives or equity awards, that were received as a result of the misconduct. - Tightened stock ownership guidelines: Senior executives who have not met their individual ownership requirement must hold 50% of any of the shares they receive from an exercise or vesting of awards until the requirement is satisfied.
+The roles and responsibilities of the lead director have been clarified, and the lead director receives additional compensation for serving in this role.
+Adoption of clawback policy: Under our clawback policy, if the Committee determines an employee engaged in intentional misconduct that causes a financial restatement, it may revoke any outstanding awards, including cash incentives or equity awards, that were received as a result of the misconduct.
+Tightened stock ownership guidelines: Senior executives who have not met their individual ownership requirement must hold 50% of any of the shares they receive from an exercise or vesting of awards until the requirement is satisfied.